 Pilar Dirickson Garrett is a Brazilian-born writer, researcher, and multidisciplinary arts programmer based in Austin and New York.

-As a second-year doctoral student in the Department of Art and Art History and the Center for Latin American Visual Studies (CLAVIS) at the University of Texas at Austin, Pilar specializes in the study of modern Latin American art and architecture with a focus on postwar Brazilian exhibition histories, histories of vernacular art and architecture, politics of space, race, and the built environment, and the intersections of the above with 19th and 20th century political discourses in Brazil.
-She is currently developing her dissertation prospectus with a research focus on exhibitions of Brazilian popular art from the 1930s through the 1960s and their relationship to conversations on regional self-identification, nationhood, and changing definitions of the modern in relation to the vernacular.
+As a third-year doctoral student in the Department of Art and Art History and the Center for Latin American Visual Studies (CLAVIS) at the University of Texas at Austin, Pilar specializes in the study of nineteenth and twentieth century art and architectural histories of Latin America with a focus on Brazilian exhibition histories, histories of vernacular art and architecture, politics of space, race, and the built environment, and the intersections of the above with 19th and 20th century political discourses.
+Pilar’s pre-dissertation research has been supported by fellowships from the Graduate School and the College of Fine Arts at UT Austin, as well as by a 2023 Foreign Language Area Studies (FLAS) Fellowship, awarded through the Lozano Long Institute of Latin American Studies.
+She is currently the Mellon Fellow in Latin American Art at the Blanton Museum of Art.

 Previously, Pilar served as Associate Director of Cinema Tropical, the leading presenter of Latin American cinema in the United States.
 Through her work with Cinema Tropical she partnered with such cultural organizations as Film at Lincoln Center, Brooklyn Academy of Music, the Museum of Modern Art, Anthology Film Archives, the Center for Latin American and Caribbean Studies at NYU, the CUNY Mexican Studies Institute, New York Botanical Garden, Brasil Summerfest and more.
 Pilar holds an MA in Latin American Studies and Museum Studies from New York University.